 Before the last round of service cuts, it was AC Transit policy to honor transfers for up to three hours.
 Currently, transfers are only valid for two hours.

-At the campaign announcement outside the Fruitvale BART station this afternoon, Occupy’s Cicily Cooper said that service cuts and fare hikes have made life harder on both riders and drivers, who often sympathize with their riders’ financial hardship.
+At the campaign announcement outside the Fruitvale BART station this afternoon, an Occupy Oakland organizer said that service cuts and fare hikes have made life harder on both riders and drivers, who often sympathize with their riders’ financial hardship.

 Last year’s fare hikes saw the basic adult fare increase by 10 cents and the youth, senior and disabled fare increase by 5 cents, raising the basic bus fare to $2.10 and the discounted fare for seniors, youths and the disabled to $1.05.

 Another round of fare increases is scheduled to go into effect next year.

 The transfer campaign aims to make transportation more accessible for low-income riders, who represent the majority of the system’s users, and to reverse concessions transit workers made in their current contract, which expires in a little more than a year.

 AC Transit spokesman Clarence Johnson declined to comment on the matter other than saying, “We have a bus fare policy in place, and we have no reason to expect that any of our bus operators won’t adhere to it.”
 The Occupy Oakland organizer said the transfer approach is a small step “but will be one of any” as the campaign escalates.